-As an example, in a perfect world (for the sportsbooks), each game would receive equal betting action on both sides.
-If bettors were wagering a total of $11,000 to win $10,000 on San Diego -4.0, and $11,000 to win $10,000 on Oakland +4.0, regardless of which side wins, the sportsbook will still end up making a $1,000 profit.
+Ideally for sportsbooks, each event or game would receive equal betting action on both sides.
+So if bettors were wagering a total of $11,000 to win $10,000 on the Los Angeles Chargers at -4 and $11,000 to win $10,000 on the Las Vegas Raiders at +4, regardless of which side wins, the sportsbook will still end up making a $1,000 profit.

-But what if betters were wagering a total of $16,500 to win $15,000 on San Diego -4.0 and just $5,500 to win $5,000 on Oakland +4.0?
-In this scenario, if San Diego covers the four points, the sportsbook stands to lose $9,500.
+The risk for sportsbooks occurs if bettors were wagering a total of $16,500 to win $15,000 on Los Angeles -4 and just $5,500 to win $5,000 on Las Vegas +4.
+If the Chargers win and cover the 4 points, the sportsbook stands to lose $9,500.

 Keep in mind, the amount of betting action on an event or game will mostly determine which direction a line moves.
-How much or how quickly a line moves will vary from book to book, depending on the amount of action their specific book is receiving on each side and how much risk they are willing to take on a particular game.
+How much or how quickly the line moves will vary between sportsbooks and depend on the amount of action a specific book is receiving on each side and how much risk the book is willing to take on a particular game.

 Books that want more balance may move lines more quickly, and the most successful ones will always try to stay one step ahead of how they think bettors will react to their numbers.